 When conditioned from puppy stage, socialization is easy.
 It just takes time and dedication on your part to keep up consistent exposure.

 5. How Long is the Average Lifespan of a Schnoodle?

-A Schnoodle has a long lifespan of 10 to 15 years.
+As mentioned above a Schnoodle has a long lifespan of 13 to 17 years.
 While this hybrid boasts longevity, it does have its fair share of health problems.

 - Progressive Retinal Atrophy (PRA): A degeneration of the retina that causes vision loss and blindness.

 - Cataracts: A condition that impairs the lens of the eyes, causing vision impairment or blindness.

 - Legg-Calve-Perthes Disease: Disintegration of the hip joint that leads to inflammation.

 - Epilepsy: Seizures that result from an unknown cause.

 - Diabetes Mellitus: A disease in which the body suffers from a shortage of insulin.

 - Addison’s Disease: A deficiency in the adrenal glands that affects cortisol and aldosterone production, affecting stress levels and the regulation of water in the body.